 As well, some recent research, primarily from Stuart McGill’s lab, has tied low back pain to endurance in the spinal erectors.
 While there are certainly other ways to do it, dynamic back extensions are one way to train this capacity.

-Muscles Targeted in the Back Extension
+Muscles Trained in the Back Extension

 As the name suggests and the introduction states, the primary focus of back extensions is, of course, the lower back musculature, specifically the spinal erectors.
 As well, depending on the specifics of how the exercise is done, many other muscles are often hit.